I love creating unique ornaments and I love sharing tips on how to make them.

-- Apply a second thin coat of Mod Podge to wrapped ornament (over lace) and allow to dry completely.
+- Apply a second thin coat of Mod Podge to the wrapped ornament (over lace) and allow it to dry completely.

-- Create a bow by looping the ribbon with 4 loops of ribbon, and leaving about a 4" long tail; then wrapping the wire stem of the ribbon rose around the bow to secure, tie the ribbon around the mouth of the ornament.
+- Create a bow by looping the ribbon with four loops of ribbon and leaving about a 4" long tail; then wrapping the wire stem of the ribbon rose around the bow to secure and tie the ribbon around the mouth of the ornament.

 - Cut a 4" strand of pearls for the ornament hanger and glue each end to the inside mouth of the ornament.
 Allow to dry completely before hanging.

-Note: I also make ornaments by cutting the lace into circles about 6" to 8" in diameter and covering the ball, then gather the fabric at the stem, secure with beading wire and cover with ribbons and ribbon roses, fluffing out the excess lace.
+Note: I also make ornaments by cutting the lace into circles about 6" to 8" in diameter and covering the ball, then gather the fabric at the stem, secure it with beading wire, and cover with ribbons and ribbon roses, fluffing out the excess lace.

 I Like to Use Pearl Bead Strings as Ornament Hangers